Italian governorate of Montenegro: Šahovići conference

 Between 30 November and 2 December 1942, Chetniks from Montenegro and Sandžak met at a conference in the village of Šahovići near Bijelo Polje.
 Three Chetnik commanders, Zaharije Ostojić, Đorđije Lašić and Pavle Đurišić represented Mihailović, and the proceedings bore an official stamp.
 The conference was dominated by Đurišić and its resolutions expressed extremism and intolerance, as well as an agenda which focused on restoring the pre-war status quo in Yugoslavia implemented in its initial stages by a Chetnik dictatorship.
 It also laid claim to parts of the territory of Yugoslavia's neighbours.

 Italian capitulation

 On 3 September 1943 (but not made public until the 8th), the Italians concluded an armistice with the Allies, leaving 17 divisions stranded in Yugoslavia.
 All divisional commanders refused to join the Germans.
 Two Italian infantry divisions joined the Montenegrin Partisans as complete units, while another joined the Albanian Partisan forces.
 Other units surrendered to the Germans to face imprisonment in Germany or summary execution.
 Others surrendered themselves, arms, ammunition and equipment to Croatian forces or to the Partisans, simply disintegrated, or reached Italy on foot via Trieste or by ship across the Adriatic.
-Territory of former Italian governorate of Montenegro was placed under Nazi Germany occupation.
+The territory of the former Italian governorate of Montenegro was placed under Nazi German occupation.